GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/cast.rst

     template <> struct typeName<Point3>   { constexpr static const char * name() { return "Point3"; } };

-In the example above, the C++ application already has a `Point3` type, which is very similar to daScript's float3.
+In the example above, the C++ application already has a `Point3` type, which is very similar to Daslang's float3.
 Exposing C++ functions which operate on Point3 is preferable, so the implementation creates an alias named `Point3` which corresponds to the das Type::tFloat3.

-Sometimes, a custom implementation of ``typeFactory`` is required to expose C++ to a daScript type in a more native fashion.
+Sometimes, a custom implementation of ``typeFactory`` is required to expose C++ to a Daslang type in a more native fashion.
 Let's review the following example::

     struct SampleVariant {